dreamtools/dreamtools/README.rst

 #. provide a place to share-reuse code used before/during/after the challenges for **developers** and organisers
    of the challenges

-Altough it may be provided in some of the challenges, **DreamTools** does other code such as aggregation, computations of pvalues.
-Depending on the complexixity of the challenge, you may find other information such as gold standard, templates, miscellaneous code and so on.
+Code related to aggregation, leaderboards, or more complex analysis are not guaranteed to be found in dreamtools even though it may be in some challenges (e.g. D8C1).
+Some functionalities may be restricted with some access to synapse.

 The **dreamtools-scoring** executable